CasarabonelaOficina De Turismo, C/ Real, 5, Casarabonela, 29566

 Finally, we recommend visiting the Los Mizos Mill, the Jardín Andalusí gardens and 'Mora i Bravard' Cactus Botanical Gardens, one of the best cactus nurseries in Spain.
 There, you will find more than 2,500 species from Mexico, South Africa, Madagascar and India, among other places.

-Casarabonela is just over 45 kilometers Malaga, in the Sierra de las Nieves region.
-By car, we recommend leaving the city on the A-357 and taking the A-354 after Pizarra.
+If you drive to Casarabonela from Málaga, we recommend you leave the city on the A-357 and take the A-354 after passing Pizarra.
 Finally, take the A-7275 until you reach the town.
+The journey takes approximately 45 minutes.

 Nestling between springs, in the foothills of sierra Prieta and the Sierra de las Nieves Natural Park, Casarabonela is a great place to catch some of the best sights of the Guadalhorce Valley and an essential destination for the lovers of active tourism.
 Some of the sites we recommend on your trip to Casarabonela are the Yesera cave, the Fuente Quebrada spring, the Jácara chasm or the cave houses of Cueva Bermeja and La Cueva.